Minwaajimowinan- Good Stories

 An outreached, helping hand for support,

-Guidance and strength I proved it implores.
+Guidance and strength, proof it implores.

 Humor bouncing round like Tumbleweeds,

-Lighting moods with Howah and schemes.
+Lightening moods with Howah and schemes.

 You can’t judge a book by its cover.